microsoft/vision-ai-developer-kit/samples/research/onnxruntime-sample/README.md

     * Set your local machine to connect to the same Wi-Fi as Vision AI Dev Kit connecting.
     * Use `adb shell ifconfig wlan0` command to get the camera's wireless IP address or find the IP address from **rtst_addr** property shown in OnnxRuntimeModule's **Module Identity Twin** page.
     * Open a browser to browse http://CAMERA_IP:1080/media/result.jpg or http://CAMERA_IP:1080/media/result.html (auto refresh result.jpg every 2 sec) where CAMERA_IP is the camera's IP address you found above.
     * Or execute `python show_result.py "http://CAMERA_IP:1080/media/result.jpg"` command from **onnxruntime-sample\modules\OnnxRuntimeModule\test** folder to display the detection result in an OpenCV window.
-Type any key in the OpenCV window to exit show_result.py._
+Type 'q' key in the OpenCV window to exit show_result.py.
     * A detection result sample is shown in **onnxruntime-sample\modules\OnnxRuntimeModule\test\result.jpg**.

 > **Note:**